 7. Healthy fats

-Additionally, healthy fats should be added to your diet as they are necessary for metabolising fat-soluble nutrients, including vitamin D, vitamin E and multivitamins.
+Additionally, healthy fats should be added to your diet as they are necessary for metabolizing fat-soluble nutrients, including vitamin D, vitamin E and multivitamins.

-In digesting herbs and spices like turmeric and rosemary, healthy fats should be present as well.
-These nutrients from vitamins need fat to be absorbed by your body.
+Healthy fats should also be present in herbs and spices like turmeric and rosemary when digesting them.
+Vitamins’ nutrients need fat to be absorbed by the body.

 Some sources of healthy fats are olive oil, avocado oil, coconut oil, MCT oil, ghee, avocados, nuts and nut butter, chia seeds, flaxseeds and olives.